icedreamer-praveen/base-project/README.md

 ```

 ## Guidelines
-- 1. Update in SPECTACULAR_SETTINGS title and description
+1. Update in SPECTACULAR_SETTINGS title and description
-- 2. Update in LOGGING format and filename
+2. Update in LOGGING format and filename
+3. Replace backend keyword with your project name in Jenkins file
+- For Example: select backend keyword and enter keyboard shortcut ``ctrl+shift+L `` then replace with your project name.